 Note: There are two other methods that can be used to install the wand cup onto the wand if you're having difficulty with this method.
 One is to use the same procedure as described above, but to follow the procedure before tensioning the crossbar.
 The other is to install the wands and wand cups before installing any battens or tensioning the crossbar.
 To do this, install the wand into the wand receptacle as described above.
-Then, sitting on the ground with the wing tip in front of you, grasp the wand in one hand and the cam lever in the other hand.
+Then, grasp the wand in one hand and the cam lever in the other hand.